shaneutt/rust-grpc-demo/README.md

 Error: Status { code: AlreadyExists, message: "item already exists in inventory" }
 ```

-Then we can change the quantity, as if some of the inventory had been purchased:
+Then we can change the quantity, as if some inventory had been purchased:

 ```console
 $ ./cli update-quantity --sku TESTSKU --change -17